filecoin-project/filecoin-docs/docs/mine/lotus/miner-wallets.md

 - Withdrawing balance from the _miner actor_.
 - Submit _WindowPoSts_, **unless _control addresses_ are defined and have enough balance** (continued below).

-The wallet associated with the _owner address_ is designed to be kept offline as a cold wallet since it should not be used often.
-It is critical to safeguard the miner's funds.
+The address chosen to be the miner's _owner address_ is designed to be kept offline in _cold storage_, or backed up by a [hardware wallet](../../get-started/lotus/ledger).
 In production environments, we strongly recommend using separate _owner_ and _worker_ addresses.

 The owner address can be updated with the following command: